sciknoworg/ALD-E-ImageMiner/example_data/QA_scientific_diagram_readme.md

 - **Taxonomy & coverage — Q:** Name two N-donor ligand families shown and two O-donor families.
   **A (list):** N-donors: *silylamides, acetamidinates, formamidinates, guanidinates* (any two).
 O-donors: *diketonates, alkoxides*.

-- **Taxonomy & coverage — Q:** Which ligand families display the broadest element coverage across the lanthanides in the panel??
+- **Taxonomy & coverage — Q:** Which ligand families display the broadest element coverage across the lanthanides in the panel?

   **A (factoid):** Diketonates and alkoxides (long coverage bars), whereas guanidinates and formamidinates appear sparse.

 - **Comparative route / trade-off — Q:** If you must start screening precursors for Ce and Eu, which ligand classes would you try first based on the figure?

   **A (factoid/list):** Diketonates and alkoxides, as they show broad reported coverage for multiple lanthanides; silylamides may be considered next if available.

 - **SCP mapping — Q:** What practical implication follows from choosing an N-donor family (e.g., silylamides/acamid(in)ates) instead of an O-donor family (diketonates/alkoxides) for ALD?